SauravKanchan/Handgator/README.md

    pip install requirements.txt
    python main.py
 ```
-⋅⋅⋅It is advised to use a plain background⋅⋅
+>It is advised to use a plain background